The-Balance-FFXIV/balance-static/content/jobs/healers/white-mage/basic-guide.md

 **Divine Benison**

 An oGCD that applies a 500p shield on the target, you get a second charge of this ability at level 88.
 Due to its short CD of 30s, you can get a lot of usages of this ability throughout a fight.
 Try to not let this overcap on charges - you’re almost always guaranteed to get value out of this just slapping it on the tank for autos.
-Be careful when using this for emergency shielding though, as you may sometimes see the target take full damage with the Divine Benison buff and shield active.
-This is because the shield has a slight delay before being applied to your target, and last-second applications of Divine Benison can often be too late to mitigate damage.
+Be careful when using this for emergency shielding, though, as you may sometimes see the target take full damage with the Divine Benison buff and shield active.
+This is because the shield has a slight delay before being applied to your target, and last second applications of Divine Benison can often be too late to mitigate damage.

 **Aquaveil**

 Applies a 15% mitigation effect to the target for eight seconds, this stacks with any other mitigation such as a tank’s personal CDs.
 This can aid in mitigating autos and tankbusters, though it should never be *required* for a tank to survive a conventional buster unless they mismanage their CDs.
 However, Aquaveil can be used as planned mitigation if a tank is taking damage in an unintended way - for example, taking a shared buster solo, or trying to 0 out avoidable damage for uptime purposes.
 In high damage encounters such as Ultimate fights, Aquaveil can also be a planned substitute tank CD for when the tanks’ personal CDs are spread too thin.
-Like all of your single target oGCDs, Aquaveil can and should be used on non tank players as well when some single target mitigation is needed.
+Like all of your single target oGCDs, Aquaveil can and should be used on non-tank players when some single target mitigation is needed.

 ### AoE Abilities

 **Asylum**

-Places an 10y radius ground effect at a designated location.
+Places a 10y radius ground effect at a designated location.
 Party members within Asylum will be healed for 100p per tick, for 8 ticks over 24s if standing in Asylum for its full duration.
 However, ground effects such as Asylum have a special effect where they apply an instant tick upon placement to all party members within range, bringing up the total healing to nine ticks of 100p each.

 At level 78, Asylum also applies a 10% healing received buff to allies inside its range.
 This healing buff works on both GCD and oGCDs, including itself, making Asylum ticks 110p for all intents and purposes.
 However, this healing buff does not apply to the extra tick upon placement, resulting a total Asylum potency of 8  *100*  1.1 + 100 = 980p.

 The high total potency as well as short CD of 90s makes Asylum your best option for partywide healing in a lot of cases, provided that party members can stand in its range for a prolonged time.
 Even in scenarios where additional healing is required, the healing received buff Asylum provides in addition to its regen can take a lot of pressure off the healing requirements.
-In dungeons, use this during trash pulls for an additional regen on the tank instead of saving it exclusively for raidwide damage.
+In dungeons, use this during trash pulls for an additional regen on the tank instead of saving it exclusively for raid-wide damage.

 Asylum is a placed skill, for tips on making ground placement less janky, see: